-(PRINT) Trainee's Last Name First Name Full Middle Name Academy Name Start End Dates of the Academy (PRINT) N Name of Academy Director PART I - TRAINEE STATEMENT Initials Pursuant to § 24-31-304, C.R.S training academy prior to enroll • • aining academy shall submit their fingerprints to the of certification pursuant to § 24 4-31-305(1.5), C.R.S. or released or o victed of an offense that would result in the denial discharged from the Armed Forces of the United f the Board has granted the person an exemption OR is subject to a court order the victed in any court of a crime of domestic violence sing, stalking, or threatening an intimate partner OR g a firearm.
-Successful completion of the tra or be appointed as a peace offi hat the trainee will either receive POST certification ME.
-I HAVE INITIALED EACH ONE THAT THESE LAWS AND CONDITIONS E, AND BY SIGNING BELOW, INDICATE Signature of Trainee Date PART II - ACADEMY DIRECTOR ST ATEMENT ave been submitted to CBI prior to the enrollment date of ements of POST Rule 14 and § 24-31-304, C.R.S.
-TRUE, CORRECT, AND COMPLETEMENT, OR INACCURACY MAY RE Signature of Academy Director Date
+(PRINT) Trainee's Last Name First Name Full Middle Name Academy Name Start End Dates of the Academy (PRINT) Name of Academy Director PART I - TRAINEE STATEMENT Initials Pursuant to § 24-31-304, C.R.S., training academy prior to enrolling nroll in a training academy shall submit their fingerprints to the of certification pursuant to § 24-3 31-305(1.5), C.R.S. or re been convicted of an offense that would result in the denial sleased or discharged from the Armed Forces of the United in shall be if the Board has granted the person an exemption t restrains such person f been convicted in any court of a crime of domestic violence rom harassing, stalking, or threatening an intimate partner OR possessing a firearm.
+Successful completion of the train or be appointed as a peace office guarantee that the trainee will either receive POST certification E. I HAVE INITIALED I ENTS AND THAT THESE LAWS AND CONDITIONS EACH ONE, AND BY SIGNING BELOW, INDICATE Signature of Trainee Date PART II - ACADEMY DIRECTOR STAT ГЕМЕНТ gerprints have been submitted to CBI prior to the enrollment date of the requirements of POST Rule 14 and § 24-31-304, C.R.S.
+MY KNOWLEDGE AND BELIEF, IT IS T RUE, CORRECT, AND IENT, OR INACCURAC XAMINED THIS AFFIDAVIT, AND TO THE BEST OF COMPLETE.
+I FURTHER ACKNOWLEDGE THAT BY MAY RESULT IN REVOCATION OF THE SECUTION.
+Signature of Academy Director or De esignee

+Application for

-Application for GROUP/POSITION PEACE OFFICER AUTHORITY AND STATUS - SUNRISE PROVISION
+GROUP/POSITION PEACE OFFICER AUTHORITY AND STATUS - SUNRISE PROVISION